Fantastica Mania: 2024

-The 2024 Fantastica Mexico: UK event was the second annual Fantastica Mania: UK professional wrestling event produced by Revolution Pro Wrestling (RevPro) and Consejo Mundial de Lucha Libre (CMLL), which took take place on May 17, 2024, at the York Hall in London, England.
-It was the 14th edition of the Fantastica Mania event series, and second to feature RevPro.
+The 2024 Fantastica Mania UK event was the second annual Fantastica Mania UK professional wrestling event produced by Revolution Pro Wrestling (RevPro) and Consejo Mundial de Lucha Libre (CMLL), which took take place on May 17, 2024, at the York Hall in London, England.
+It was the 15th edition of the Fantastica Mania event series, and second to feature RevPro.
 The event was held between two shows on the same night.